oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 * --skip-impl=`STR` -- Instructs the driver to return SKIPPED status when the implementation name matches STR.
 STR is a string literal with no spaces.
 When STR is empty (the default), the driver behavior is not modified.
-STR supports several patterns to be matched against through `:` delimiter between patterns.
+STR supports several patterns to be matched against through `,` delimiter between patterns.
-  E.g. `--skip-impl=ref:gemm`.
+  Picked up implementation name is searched for all patterns specified and if any of patterns match any part of implementation name string, it counts as a hit.
+E.g. `--skip-impl=ref,gemm` will make `ref:any` or `x64:gemm:jit` implementations to be skipped.

 * --start=`N` -- Specifies the test index to start testing.
 All tests before the index are skipped.